Morgan family: History

 In 1864, Junius Morgan changed the name of George Peabody and Company to J. S. Morgan and Company.
 Under his leadership, it became one of the most prominent banking firms in both America and Europe.
 At the age of 64, J. S. Morgan retired.

-Perhaps the most prominent member of the family is J. P. Morgan (1837–1913), son of J. S. Morgan.
+Perhaps the most prominent member of the family was J. P. Morgan (1837–1913), son of J. S. Morgan.
 He became exposed to his father's business deals at an early age.
 He worked as an accountant until eventually becoming a partner at Drexel, Morgan & Co. in 1871.

 By 1885, he began buying out railroads and reorganizing them.
 Through his business strategies, the term "Morganization" was coined to describe his method of creating monopolies through buying companies, eliminating competition, and cutting costs.
 By the turn of the century, he became incredibly successful in his business endeavors, controlling most of the major industries in America.
 During the Panic of 1907, J. Pierpont Morgan bailed out the U.S. government.

-The key characteristic of the Morgan banking style, perpetuated by J. P. Morgan, exists where banks "perpetuate an ancient European tradition of wholesale banking, serving governments, large corporations, and rich individuals".
-J. Pierpont Morgan was also a member of numerous social clubs including the Union League, New York Yacht Club, and Knickerbocker Club.
+The key characteristic of the Morgan banking style, perpetuated by J. P. Morgan, existed where banks "perpetuate an ancient European tradition of wholesale banking, serving governments, large corporations, and rich individuals".
+The bankers of the pre-1913 Baronial Age were said to have been the "lords of creation", since they catapulted the American economy into an industrial powerhouse of production and power.

+J.P.
+Morgan was also a member of numerous social clubs including the Union League, New York Yacht Club, and Knickerbocker Club.
 In 1891, he also founded his own club, the Metropolitan Club.
 Famous members included Cornelius Vanderbilt, Darius Ogden Mills, and more.
 The club had 1200 resident and 500 non-resident members at its founding.
 These social clubs were important in establishing relationships among powerful leaders of American society.
 Modeled after British social clubs, these organizations had people who held a tremendous influence over everyday life, such as bankers, politicians, lawyers, and railroad tycoons.